 There are many myths surrounding the introduction of the now standard kilt pin – though many people believe the kilt pin is there to hold the kilt in place, the pin is actually just for decorative purposes and shouldn’t be pinned through both layers (aprons) of the kilt!

-Historically it was not always as popular as it is today.
-In August 1747, after the defeat of Bonnie Prince Charlie in the 1745 rebellion, the British government banned the wearing of the kilt (and the bagpipes, which were seen as an instrument of war) in an attempt at suppressing highland identity.
+In August 1747, following the defeat of Bonnie Prince Charlie in the 1745 rebellion, the British Government banned the wearing of kilts.
+This was an attempt to suppress highland identity and came hand-in-hand with the banning of bagpipes which were seen as an instrument of war.

 During this ban, the only people who were legally permitted to wear kilts were military pipers – and they could only wear a kilt in their military tartan.

 “No man or boy within that part of Great Britain called Scotland, other than such as shall be employed as officers and soldiers in His Majesty’s Forces, shall... wear or put on the clothes commonly called Highland Clothes”

 Kilts and tartans are worn all around the world!
 It is commonly thought that tartans can now be worn by anybody – even those without any Scottish heritage.
 Tartan kilts, trews and accessories are stylish choices for both formal and informal occasions.

 If you do want to wear a family tartan, we have a tartan finder to help you out!